wp-plugins/formidable/readme.txt

 * Added the "create template" link into the free version
 * Added quotes around the menu position number to minimize menu position conflicts with other plugins
 * Moved all stripslashes to the point the data is retrieved from the database
+* Switched the field options bulk edit to use the admin ajax url to minimize plugin conflicts
 * PRO: Added AJAX form submit
 * PRO: Dropped Open Flash Chart support due to security vulnerabilities
 * PRO: Added multiple option to dropdown fields
+* PRO: Added option to limit by ranges in the frm-stats shortcode.
+Ex: [frm-stats id=50 '-1 month'<45<'-3 days']
 * PRO: Automatically strip javascript before displaying entries through a custom display
 * PRO: Added striphtml=1 and keepjs=1 options for use in custom displays
 * PRO: Added option to get the field description with [125 show="description"]